 The main issue i have found with all beer dispense is temperature control.
 It is crucial that the kegs must be kept at or below 12', a higher temperature will result in foaming.

 The connectors from a keg are generally "s" or "G" or Sankey or Grundy type you will find annoyingly the keg connectors are not interchangeable, all types work by the same principle, the side connector is a gas port and the beer port is at the top.
-You will need a gas bottle and regulator, generally co2 is perfect for home bars, the regulator should dispense at 17 to 22 psi.
+You will need a gas bottle and regulator, generally 60/40 is perfect for home bars, the regulator should dispense at 27 psi.

 A Cellar buoy can be used to reduce loss when changing kegs, not really an issue for the home bar..

-from the beer out on the coupler the beer can then go through an optional chiller and onto the tap, a flow control is advised as if the beer is a little gassy you can control the flow to the tap, reducing the foaming.
+from the beer out on the coupler the beer can then go through an optional chiller and onto the tap, a flow control is advised as if the beer is a little gassy you can control the flow to the tap, the output from the flow control should be reduced to 3/16 tube for around 2' or 600mm from the tap reducing the foaming.
 REMEMBER.. when pouring from a tap, hold it fully on, otherwise you will get just foam....
 DRINK!!

 The main issue i have found with all beer dispense is temperature control.
 It is crucial that the casks and Bag in box beers must be kept at or below 12', a higher temperature will result in spoilt beer and possible secondry fermentation in unpasteurised beers.